aai-institute/nnbench/docs/tutorials/mnist.md

 This definition is short and sweet, and contains a few important details:

-* Both benchmarks are given the `@nnbench.benchmark` decorator - this enables our runner to see them in the collection process.
+* Both functions are given the `@nnbench.benchmark` decorator - this enables our runner to find and collect them before starting the benchmark run.
-* The `modelsize` benchmark is given a custom name ("Model size (MB)"), indicating that the resulting figure is the size of the model weights in megabytes.
+* The `modelsize` benchmark is given a custom name (`"Model size (MB)"`), indicating that the resulting number is the combined size of the model weights in megabytes.
-This is done for display purposes, improving interpretability when reporting results.
+This is done for display purposes, to improve interpretability when reporting results.
 * The `params` argument is the same in both benchmarks, both in name and type.
-This is important, since it ensures that both benchmarks will be run with the same parameters.
+This is important, since it ensures that both benchmarks will be run with the same model weights.

 That's all - now we can shift over to our main pipeline code and see what is necessary to execute the benchmarks and visualize the results.

 ## Setting up a benchmark runner and parameters

-After finishing the benchmark setup, we only need a few more lines to set up our pipeline.
+After finishing the benchmark setup, we only need a few more lines to augment our pipeline.

 We assume that the benchmark file is located in the same folder as the training pipeline - thus, we can specify our parent directory as the place in which to search for benchmarks: